NikolaiT/incolumitas/content/Scraping/detecting-scraping-services.md

 | 6 | 47.35.219.101  | Mozilla/5.0 (Windows NT 10.0; Win64; x64) AppleWebKit/537.36 (KHTML, like Gecko) Chrome/87.0.4280.88 Safari/537.36 | b631bc196165e8f5931b0388a20eb69f | 7f805430de1e7d98b1de033adb58cf46 / b32309a26951912be7dba376398abc3b | Linux 2.2.x-3.x [generic]   | 5D10FDE8           | 301740ff533ffb146abf0cce712f56cb8d06ba6bb399cd571c092b5519289cb8 |

+After a thorough analysis, I have to admit that Luminati is doing many things extremely well.

+The WebGL fingerprint is inaccurate.
+It does not say much that it is always identical.
+I have the same WebGL fingerprint on my Android Phone.
+The same applies to the TLS fingerprint.
+There is not enough entropy.

+The canvas fingerprint and the browser fingerprint do change.
+Just as expected.

+The only curious thing is the Linux OS that was detected by p0f.
+But I do not trust this OS detection feature from p0f enough.

+Maybe we have to dig a bit deeper regarding the OS fingerprinting with TCP/IP analysis.

+[Satori](https://github.com/xnih/satori) looks like the perfect tool for it with an extensive and [up to date database](https://github.com/xnih/satori/blob/master/fingerprints/tcp.xml).
+It's written in easy to understand Python and this gives me enough freedom to hack my own logic into it if needed. p0f seems a bit more complicated.

+So the strategy looks like the following:

+1. We collect 20 Luminati.io TCP/IP network captures and check the RAW TCP/IP signature we obtain.

+2. Then we check if this signature is significantly different from the User Agent that Luminati claims to be.

 ## Detecting [ScrapingBee](https://scrapingbee.com)

 I collected several samples from scrapingbee.
 I used the following API call: